AdaCore/spark2014/docs/lrm/source/statements.rst

 Two |SPARK| pragmas are defined, Assert_And_Cut and Assume.
 Each has a single Boolean parameter and may be used wherever pragma Assert is allowed.

+Assert_And_Cut may be used within a subprogram when the given expression sums up all the work done so far in the subprogram, so that the rest of the subprogram can be verified (informally or formally) using only the entry preconditions, and the expression in this pragma.
+This allows dividing up a subprogram into sections for the purposes of testing or formal verification.
+The pragma also serves as useful documentation.

 A Boolean expression which is an actual parameter of pragma Assume can be assumed to be True for the remainder of the subprogram.
 If the Assertion_Policy is Check for pragma Assume and the Boolean expression does not evaluate to True, the exception Assertions.Assertion_Error will be raised.
 However, in proof, no verification of the expression is performed and in general it cannot.
 It has to be used with caution and is used to state axioms.

 .. centered:: **Static Semantics**